Firefighters keep Arizona wildfire from advancing on homes

 PHOENIX Crews battling a major wildfire along a scenic corridor in northern Arizona stopped the wind-whipped blaze's march toward homes in the area on Thursday, but thousands of residents still may be forced to evacuate, fire officials said.

-Officials said crews working overnight secured a troublesome front of the so-called Slide Fire that the day before had advanced toward 300 homes and businesses in Oak Creek Canyon, about 120 miles (193 km) north of Phoenix.

-The fire, which broke out on Tuesday afternoon, has blackened more than 4,800 acres (1,942 hectares) and it remained at zero percent containment.
+The fire, which broke out on Tuesday afternoon, has blackened more than 4,800 acres and it remained at zero percent containment.

 "For the short term, that northeast corner, where the fire was pushing all day yesterday, is kind of in check," Incident Commander Tony Sciacca told reporters.
 "That does not mean that we're out of the woods."